Find out how to register learners for vocational programmes using Edexcel Online and Electronic Data Interchange (EDI).

 By clicking on the ‘Next’ button you're confirming that the enrolment date accurately reflects the learner start date for the purposes of fees, quality assurance and certification.

-The order number will be printed on the invoice that arises from the registrations.
-It may be up to 12 characters (alphanumeric) and can be whatever you choose.
+The order number will be printed on the invoice that arises from the registrations and can be whatever you choose.

 The information you'll need to enter is:

-This field allows you to enter a reference for your own administrative convenience.
-It should be alphanumeric and up to a maximum of 10 digits long.
+This field allows you to enter a reference of up to 10 alphanumeric characters for your own administrative convenience.

-The first name must be no more than 20 characters including spaces.
+The first names must be no more than 20 characters including spaces.

-The last name should be no more than 30 characters, including spaces.
+The last names should be no more than 30 characters, including spaces.

 Select either ‘M’ for male, or ‘F’ for female.